-3.3.6 Marine Habitats, Critical Habitat, and Essential Fish Habitat
+3.4 Marine Habitats, Critical Habitat, and Essential Fish Habitat

-3.3.7 Leatherback Sea Turtle Critical Habitat
+3.4.1 Leatherback Sea Turtle Critical Habitat

-On January 26, 2012, NMFS designated critical habitat for leatherback sea turtles off the west coast of the U.S., including areas off WA, OR, and CA (77 FR 4170).
+On January 26, 2012, NMFS designated critical habitat for leatherback sea turtles off the west coast of the U.S., including areas off Washington, Oregon, and California (77 FR 4170).
 Because Hawaii longline vessels may occasionally transit through the U.S. EEZ to and from west coast ports, NMFS evaluated the fishery for potential effects to leatherback sea turtle critical habitat in the 2014 BiOp for the deep-set fishery (NMFS 2014).
 Because NMFS prohibits longline fishing within the EEZ off the west coast, NMFS determined that the deep-set longline fishery may affect, but is not likely to adversely modify designated critical habitat for leatherback sea turtles.
+NMFS came to a similar conclusion for the shallow-set longline fishery in its 2012 BiOp (NMFS 2012).

-3.3.8 Monk Seal Critical Habitat
+3.4.2 Monk Seal Critical Habitat

 On August 21, 2015, NMFS published a final rule (80 FR 50926) designating critical habitat for the Hawaiian monk seal (Neomonachus schauinslandi) in the MHI and expanding monk seal critical habitat in the Northwestern Hawaiian Islands (NWHI).
 NMFS identified features that are essential for the conservation of monk seals, including areas preferred for pupping and nursing, areas that support adequate prey quality and quantity for foraging, and areas for hauling out, resting, or molting.
 Accordingly, NMFS identified critical habitat in certain areas in the MHI, and around designated islands in the NWHI, to include, generally, from the beach to the 200-m depth contour and the seafloor and the waters and habitat within 10 m of the seafloor.
-Please consult the final rule for specific critical habitat boundaries.
+Specific critical habitat boundaries can be found in the final rule.

 In response to the critical habitat designation, NMFS reinitiated ESA Section 7 consultation to evaluate the potential effects of the Hawaii deep-set longline fishery on monk seal critical habitat.
-Because monk seals do not prey on species targeted by the Hawaii deep-set longline fishery and longline vessels are prohibited from fishing within 50 to 75 nm around all Hawaiian Islands, NMFS determined that the Hawaii deep-set longline fishery may affect, but is not likely to adversely modify monk seal critical habitat.
+Because monk seals do not prey on species targeted by the Hawaii deep-set or shallow-set longline fisheries and longline vessels are prohibited from fishing within the footprint of monk seal critical habitat, NMFS determined that the Hawaii deep-set and shallow-set longline fishery may affect, but are not likely to adversely modify monk seal critical habitat.
 NMFS documented its determinations in a memorandum of concurrence dated September 16, 2015.

-3.3.9 Main Hawaiian Islands Insular False Killer Whale Critical Habitat
+3.4.3 Main Hawaiian Islands Insular False Killer Whale Critical Habitat

-On July 24, 2018, NMFS published a final rule (83 FR 35062) to designate critical habitat for the MHI insular false killer whale (IFKW) DPS.
-The proposed critical habitat area encompasses waters from 45 to 3,200 m deep around the MHI.
+On July 24, 2018, NMFS designated critical habitat for the MHI IFKW DPS (83 FR 35062).
+The critical habitat area encompasses waters from 45 to 3,200 m deep around the MHI.
 Based on considerations of economic and national security impacts, NMFS excluded certain areas from designation because the benefits of exclusion outweigh the benefits of inclusion, and exclusion would not result in extinction of the species.
 NMFS identified a single essential feature with four characteristics that describe how island-associated marine habitat is essential to MHI IFKWs, as follows: